About stomach cancer

 - pain in your abdomen (tummy) or feeling bloated

-- eating small meals often (have about six meals a day)
+- eating smaller meals more often (have about six small meals a day)

 - resting for 30 minutes after meals by sitting or lying down